 Agile can’t be imposed on people and still be effective.
-Agile is a journey you invite your team to join you on, which includes being open to possibility that your team may favour a framework that you had not previously considered.
+Agile is a journey you invite your team to join you on, which includes being open to the possibility that your team may favour a framework that you had not previously considered.
 At the end of it though, your teams can confidently say that they participated in the decision and joined you on the journey.
 All our study so far has been in this vein.

 a) Create the vision

-b) Create the strategy for change
+b) Create a strategy for change

 c) Involve the team(s) doing the work of implementing your changes